 Measuring sales turnover as a percentage can be misleading.
 A lower percentage isn’t always better.
 Yet turnover is probably the most measured sales metric.
 HR, sales leaders, and Sales ops all measure it.

 Instead of focusing on an overall turnover percentage, focus on retaining ‘A’ players.
 Keep your ‘A’ player reps from walking is your highest priority.
 How you keep them may surprise you.
 Many sales organizations are proud that they have a low turnover metric.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Review the latest talent approach in the sales strategy section under People Plan phase on pages 285 – 293.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 The first step in preventing ‘A’ Player turnover is properly identifying ‘A’ Players.
 This is not as easy as many think.
 Here’s an example: